 Why do I love kale salads?
-For starters, dressed kale salads keep well in the refrigerator for a couple of days, unlike most salads made with more delicate greens.
-Since kale salads store well, they’re a great pack-for-lunch option.
+For starters, they’re a great pack-for-lunch option.
+Dressed kale salads keep well in the refrigerator for a couple of days, unlike most salads made with more delicate greens.

 Secondly, kale salads are packed full of nutrients and fiber thanks to the kale and complementary produce.
 Did you know that just one cup of kale offers over two times the amount of Vitamin A you need in one day?
 It’s no wonder I feel like Wonder Woman after I eat a giant kale salad.

-There is a right and a wrong way to make kale salad, and I’m often disappointed by poky restaurant kale salads.
-So, I’m sharing my best kale salad tips below.
-You’ll also find 12 of my favorite kale salad recipes.
-I really can’t get enough!
+There is a right and a wrong way to make kale salad.
+Kale salads should be dense and delicious, not bitter, poky or difficult to eat.
+I’m doing my part to spread the news by sharing my best kale salad tips below.
+You’ll also find twelve of my favorite kale salad recipes.
+Kale salads to the rescue!

 How to Make the Best Kale Salad